PHP-DI/PHP-DI/doc/container-configuration.md

 Here, PHP-DI will throw an exception because `NonExistentClass` doesn't exist: this is a phpDoc error.

-This phpDoc error would not be a problem if you set up that parameter using an array configuration, so `$builder->ignorePhpDocErrors(true);` can help you to ignore those errors.
+This phpDoc error *would* be a problem if you set up that parameter using an array configuration, so `$builder->ignorePhpDocErrors(true);` can help you to ignore those errors.
+PHP-FPM enviroments might choke on such errors and report it with a message like: ```Handler for fastcgi-script returned invalid result code 1```.